nomaditect/nomaditect_portfolio/highlighted_projects/Car_Insurance_Analysis/README.md

 * Standardize + Normalize
 * Run ML Linear Regression
 * Conclude findings

-## Scenario

-## Problem:
-Can we build a machine learning model that predicts if our customer accepts or declines the credit card offer?

 ## Data
 The original limited dataset was provided as part of a bootcamp project.